 Cori Thiermann became the first head softball coach in Berry College history in June, 2008.
 In her Berry career, she has accumulated a career record of 302-108 including an 116-19 record in the Southern Athletic Association (SAA).

 Under Thiermann's guidance, the Vikings have become one of the top softball programs in the nation.
-Since 2013, the Vikings have won five consecutive SAA Regular Season Championships, three consecutive SAA Tournament Championships and have advanced to the NCAA Regional Championship each of those four seasons.
+Since 2013, the Vikings have won six consecutive SAA Regular Season Championships, four consecutive SAA Tournament Championships and have advanced to the NCAA Regional Championship each of those four seasons.
 In 2018, the Vikings clinched the NCAA Division III Atlanta Regionals title to advance to the NCAA Super Regionals for the first time in program history.

 Berry has also earned a No. 1 NFCA national ranking, had three NFCA All-Americans, four CoSIDA Academic All-Americans, 54 All-Conference Selections, 89 SAA Academic Honor Roll honorees, nine SAA Major Award winners (Player, Pitcher or Newcomer of the Year) and Thiermann has been named the SAA's Coach of the Year five of the past six seasons.
 The Vikings also set the program record in 2017 with 40 wins and were a perfect 17-0 in SAA play.
 In addition, Berry has been selected as an NFCA All-Academic Team each season since 2011 and placed numerous athletes on the NFCA Scholar-Athlete list.

 Thiermann came to Berry after two seasons as an assistant coach at Montana State University-Billings, where she finished her master's degree in sports, recreation and fitness management.
 During her tenure there, the Yellow Jackets posted a 54-45 overall record, including an impressive 26-13 mark in conference play.
 In 2008, the team went 28-21 and was 16-8 against Great Northwest Athletic Conference opponents.